BaguaSys/tutorials/src/faq_troubleshooting.md

 use command `NCCL_SOCKET_IFNAME=network card name (such as eth01)` to specify the one you want to use (usually a physical one).
 Card information can be obtained by `ls /sys/class/net/`.

+Setting `NCCL_DEBUG` to “WARN” will make NCCL print an explicit warning message before returning the error, which will help you idenfity the error.

 ## Model accuracy drops